jdwelch88/Midterm_Running/README.md

 ## Installation
 ### Prerequisites
-- List of libraries required.
+- List of libraries required:
     - pandas as pd
     - numpy as np
     - matplotlib.pyplot as plt